Canada's Couche-Tard to explore partnership opportunities with Carrefour, after takeover plan fails

 ($1 = 0.8280 euros)

-Reporting by Ann Maria Shibu in Bengaluru; Editing by Frances Kerry and Louise Heavens
+Reporting by Ann Maria Shibu in Bengaluru; Editing by Louise Heavens and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.